 Let’s take a look at each of these in more detail.

 The most natural way to obtain Vitamin D is to expose your skin to sunshine.
 Vitamin D is produced endogenously (in the body) when ultraviolet light from the sun triggers Vitamin D synthesis when it hits the skin.

 In the UK, between 10 to 20 minutes of sun exposure per day is usually recommended but this is dependent on the time of year and weather conditions.
-You can check the live UV index for your area with our live updates to find out how long you would need to be outside on any day to get your daily Vitamin D. For many people, it’s not possible to get outside for long enough every day so other ways of obtaining Vitamin D may be required.
-In addition, over-exposure to the suns’ rays carries risks too so this should not be overlooked.
+For many people, it’s not possible to get outside for long enough every day so other ways of obtaining Vitamin D may be required.
+In addition, over-exposure to the sun’s rays carries risks too so this should not be overlooked.